|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built by Lockheed as model 237-27-01 in Burbank.
 Constructors Number 237-5535.
 Delivered to the U. S. Navy (USN) as PV-1 Ventura bureau number 34645.
-Disassembled and shipped to Oahu the reassembled and shipped to New Zealand as part of
+Disassembled and shipped to Oahu and shipped to New Zealand as part of defense aid.

 On August 10, 1943 assigned to the Royal New Zealand Air Force (RNZAF) as Ventura NZ4522 and reassembled by Unit 12 at Ohakea Airfield.
 During September 1943, assigned to 2 Squadron at Ohakea Airfield.
 No known nickname or nose art.
 Next assigned to 3 Squadron based at Piva North Airfield on Bougainville.